jagadeeshpj/Predicting-The-Energy-Output-Of-Wind-Turbine-Based-On-Weather-Condition/README.md

 Our aim is to map weather data to energy production.
 We wish to show that even data that is publicly available for weather stations close to wind farms can be used to give a good prediction of the energy output.
-Furthermore, we examine the impact of different weather conditions on the energy output of technique to predict the energy output of wind farms.
-We are building an  to predict the energy output of wind turbine and weather condition of a city
+Furthermore, we examine the impact of different weather conditions on the energy output of techniques to predict the energy output of wind farms.
+We are building web app  to predict the energy output of wind turbine and weather condition of a city

 <br>
 <br>

-## There are main 4 setps in creating the web-app: <br>
+## There are 4 main  steps in creating the web-app: <br>
  Step 1 - Data Preprocessing 	<br>
  Step 2 - Building Models <br>
  Step 3 - UI Integration 	<br>